zackxzhang/gpie/README.md

 - a full-fledged toolkit of kernel operators enables all sorts of "kernel engineering", for example, handcrafting composite kernels based on expert knowledge or exploiting special structure of datasets
 - core computations such as likelihood and gradient are carefully formulated for speed and stability
 - sampling inference embraces a probabilistic perspective in learning and prediction to promote robustness
-- Bayesian optimizer offers a principled strategy in optimizing expensive-to-evaluate, black-box objectives
+- Bayesian optimizer offers a principled strategy to optimize expensive and black-box objectives globally

 ### Functionality